Ipotrick/Daxa/wiki/ShaderIntegration.md

 ## C++/Shader Code Sharing

 The main motivation behind code sharing is defining things like structs stored in buffers a single time and then using them in c++ and shaders seemlessly.
-This concept extends to other parts of the api as well, for example [TaskList use lists can be declared in shared files](https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskList.md) to reduce code duplication as well.
+This concept extends to other parts of the api as well, for example [TaskGraph use lists can be declared in shared files](https://github.com/Ipotrick/Daxa/tree/master/wiki/TaskGraph.md) to reduce code duplication as well.

 Code is shared by creating header files that get included in c++ and glsl.
 THe trick is that these files MUST include the `<daxa/daxa.inl>` file.
 This file contains variations of makros that are switched based on the compiled language.
 So in essence the code sharing in daxa relies in the shared glsl and c++ preprocessor.